albertoventurini/coursera-parallel-concurrent-distributed-java/courses/2_concurrent_programming/week3.md

 ## Pipelines

 Actors can be used to implement processing pipelines.
 For example, we can have two actors in a pipeline chain: the first actor allows only lower-case strings to go through, while the second actor allows only even-length strings.
 The first actor receives a string from the rest of the world and, if the string is lower-case, it sends it to the second actor.
 The second actor accepts the string and, if its length is even, it sends it to the rest of the world.

+# Sieve of Eratosthenes

+The algorithm known as sieve of Eratosthenes is used to compute the prime numbers between 2 and N. It works by repeatedly filtering out all the multiples of prime numbers from the list 2..N.

+An actor implementation of this algorithm can work as follows.

+We start with an initial actor, "Non-mul 2", that accepts the initial list 2..N.
+Upon receiving the list, it prints the first number, 2, then it filters out all the numbers that are multiple of 2.
+The next number remaining in the list is 3, then the actor creates a new actor, "Non-mul 3", and passes the filtered list to this new actor.
+The new actor implements the same logic as the first, this time filtering out multiples of 3.

+This example illustrates that actor pipelines can grow dynamically.